Chatbot Flows

 Steps:

-1. Click the Command button (options icon) in the toolbar.
+1. Click the Logic Input button (code-download icon) in the toolbar.

 2. Click on the canvas to place the node.